Early Life and Education of Bill Maher: A Complete Timeline

 In 2012, Bill Maher purchased a minority ownership interest in the New York Mets.

-2012: "9/11 Liberals" Panel Discussion
+2012: "9/11 liberals" Panel Discussion

 In 2015, Bill Maher called on then President Barack Obama to pardon people incarcerated for marijuana offenses.

-2023: Maher discusses spiritual interests with Deepak Chopra
+2023: Maher Discusses Spirituality with Deepak Chopra